 (David, Week 10, Classroom Visit #7)

-The nuanced and explicit discriminatory actions behind the current event that David shared in class on this day reveals that he understands the importance of analyzing racial discrimination in social issues.
-David’s analysis of what is happening at the southern border concerning the separation of immigrant children and families and provides a critical understanding of “discrimination.”
-David problematizes the nature of this policy and the social and psychological trauma that vulnerable immigrant families face.
-He also is questioning the equity of such a policy when he asks, “why is this only happening in the Mexican border and not at the Canadian border?”
-Throughout the entire time that David was sharing his current event, Mr. Sparks attentively listened.
-He made copious notes of his comments and wrote them on the board, explicitly demonstrating interest.
-However, what is most impressive about Sparks is the perspective by which he chooses to engage his curricular design.
-Informed by a critical conscious perspective, Mr. Sparks practices a critical line of inquiry that leads his students to freely express their ideas and interrogate the world around them.
+The nuanced and explicit discriminatory actions that underscored the current event that David referenced revealed his understanding ofthe importance of analyzing racial discrimination in social issues.
+David analyzed what was happening at the southern border and articualted a critical understanding of “discrimination.”
+David problematized the nature of this policy and the social and psychological trauma that vulnerable immigrant families faced.
+He also questioned the equity of such a policy when he asked, “why is this only happening on the Mexican border and not at the Canadian border?”
+Mr. Sparks attentively listened, and tookcopious notes, and wrotethem on the board.
+Informed by a critically conscious perspective, Mr. Sparks created an environment wherestudents freely expressed their ideas and interrogated the world around them.

 During Mr. Spark’s current events classroom discussions, students engaged in leading and directing class discourse through Socratic inquiry.
 Sparks valued the power of inquiry and immersed his students in class discussion.
 This was evidenced by the way that he crafted space for his students to discuss their ideas without injecting much of his opinion.